-Agency request legislation proposals with a budget impact.
+Agency request legislation proposals with a budget impact

 Proposals must be submitted to the Governor's Executive Policy Office via the Bill Analysis and Tracking System (BATS), consistent with the agency budget submittal due dates.
-Agency request legislation instructions will be provided in a letter to agency directors from the Governor's Office, mid to late June.
+Agency request legislation instructions were provided in a May 5, 2016, memo to agency directors from the Governor's Office.
 Proposed departmental request legislation will be reviewed with the Governor this fall.
 Agencies must include decision packages in the budget submittal for any proposals with revenue or expenditure impacts.

-Ensure that other agencies affected by your agency's proposed legislation are aware of the request, since OFM requires fiscal notes from each affected agency.
+Ensure that other agencies affected by your agency's proposed legislation are aware of the request, as OFM requires fiscal notes from each affected agency.
 Each agency will also need to include the fiscal impact in its budget submittal.

-LEAP will approve (or deny) budget program structure change requests on June 17, 2014.
+LEAP will approve (or deny) budget program structure change requests in July 2016